cybertraining-dsc/cybertraining-dsc.github.io/content/en/docs/tutorial/reu/python/index.md

 ## Abstract

-This tutorial teaches how to install Python on Windows 10.
+This tutorial teaches how to install Python and venv on Windows 10.
 It can be similarly installed also on macOS and Linux.

 Contents